 Job search strategy

-This section is designed to help students strategize for and organize their job search and career development activities
+This section is designed to help students plan and organize their job search and career development activities

 Learning objectives